JasonMartin87/Jason-Martin-Project-1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because ansible has multiple variety of benefits that would allow a user to easily administer tasks across multiple machines.
+This virtual cloud infrastructure requires less resources and minimizes the chances of human errors during configuration.
+The usages of containers and applications such as these will allow the necessary flexibility to reproduce an environment across various systems.

-- What is the main advantage of automating configuration with Ansible?
+What is the main advantage of automating configuration with Ansible?
-Advantage is that you can put commands into multiple servers from a single playbook.
+- Advantage is that you can put commands into multiple servers from a single playbook.

 The playbook implements the following tasks:
 1. The playbook was configured to install the docker.io and python 3.